Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 -   `location`: tells the game where the file to generate is.
 -   `processors`: (optional) the ID of a processor to apply to the piece.

-#### Feature Pool Element

-This element places a feature, custom, vanilla, or hardcoded.
-A jigsaw block placing a feature pool element must be facing upwards and doesn't need a target name, just a target pool with the feature pool element in it.

-- `feature`: The feature to place.
-Can be any custom or vanilla feature including hardcoded ones such as `minecraft:desert_well_feature`.

 ## Processors